andersManden/canvasspinner/README.md

 //Then you need to put these id's into an object <br>
 var spinnerObj = { <br>
     type : "clockSpinner", // spinner name <br>
     containerId : "containerId",<br>
     canvasId : "canvasId"<br>
 };<br>

 //Then call the canvasspinner, and your done.<br>
 <b>canvasspinner.init(spinnerObj);</b>

-Every spinner is ofcourse customizable, and each example is demonstrated in the index.html file.
+Every spinner is ofcourse customizable, and each example is demonstrated in the index.html file.</b></b>

 # Disclaimer
 The canvasspinner project is at a very early stage, so be aware that some spinners not yet are fully customizable yet.
-And others might be glitchy etc...
+And others might be glitchy etc...</b></b>

 # Credits